FoxCA/foxos/README.md

 # Fox
-Fox is a x86_64 kernel and OS developed mainly by jonay2000 and with minor help by Sarah.
+Fox is a x86_64 kernel and OS developed mainly by jonay2000 and with some help by Sarah.

 ## Running it